AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/style-theme-forms.md

 # Styling Form Fields

 Forms are crucial for user interaction on websites, allowing them to input data.
-This guide covers the fundamentals of styling various form fields within the [Form Block](/help/edge/docs/forms/create-forms.md), helping you create visually appealing and user-friendly forms.
+This guide covers the fundamentals of styling various form fields within the [Adaptive Form block](/help/edge/docs/forms/create-forms.md), helping you create visually appealing and user-friendly forms.

 ## Understanding Form Field Types

-Before diving into styling, let's review the common form field types supported by the Form Block:
+Before diving into styling, let's review the common form field types supported by the Adaptive Form block:

 * Input Fields: These include text inputs, email inputs, password inputs, and more.
 * Checkbox Groups: Used for selecting multiple options.